sidgurun/Lya_zelda/docs/Tutorial_MCMC.rst

           >>> perc_matrix_sol , flat_samples = Lya.get_solutions_from_sampler( sampler , N_walkers , N_burn , N_steps , Q_Arr )

-`flat_samples` contains the MCMC chains flatten. `perc_matrix_sol` is a 2-D array with dimensions `6xlen(Q_Arr)` containing the precentiles of the varibles.
+`flat_samples` contains the MCMC chains flatten. `perc_matrix_sol` is a 2-D array with dimensions `6xlen(Q_Arr)` containing the percentiles of the variables.
 You can extract the values doing something like:

 .. code:: python